mishudark/eventhus/README.md

 There are 3 basic units of work `event`, `command` and `aggregate`

 ## Command
-A command describe an **action** that should be performed, it's always named in the imperative tense,  `PerformDeposit` and `CreateAccount` are examples of how to name a command
+A command describe an **action** that should be performed, it's always named in the imperative tense such as  `PerformDeposit` `CreateAccount`

 Let’s start with some code: